How to Boost your own Innovation Capability

 One of the greatest dangers to innovation success is narrow-mindedness.
 We often hear stories of employees who offered up an idea only to be told “that won’t work.”
 And the more times your workforce hears this, the less they will try to innovate.

 So switch your thinking – focus on the positives and view ideas as interesting suggestions which need to be explored and developed.
 Optimism over pessimism.
-Being open to the possibilities is a key behavior for innovators.
+Being open to the possibilities is a key behaviour for innovators.

 We love the tale of Alice in Wonderland.
 Partly because of the fantastical creatures she meets along the way, though fundamentally because it tells us a lot about curiosity.
 Our favourite quote is one where Alice is asking the Cheshire Cat for directions: